sdplamen/Decoding-F-Stop_Mathematical-concepts-in-Photography/README.md

 # Decoding the f-stop: The Hidden Mathematics of Photography
-1. The f-stop Sequence: Where Does √2 origins?
+1. The f-stop Sequence: Where Does √2.
+Origins?
 Derive the f-stop sequence from the geometry of a lens.
 Show that doubling light means multiplying aperture diameter by √2, since area scales as πr².
 Implement the sequence generator and visualize aperture area growth.
 2. The Exposure Equation in Log-Space.
 Show that the exposure triangle becomes a linear system when expressed in logarithms (EV units).
 Implement EV calculations, model all valid ISO/aperture/shutter combinations as a solution space, and visualize it with linear algebra.
 3. Calculus of Light: Optimizing Exposure.
 Derive the exposure value function, compute its gradient, and implement a simple gradient descent that finds the optimal settings given a target EV and constraints (e.g. max ISO, min shutter speed for motion).
 4. Statistics of a Scene: How Cameras Meter Light.
 Model a scene's luminance histogram as a probability distribution.
 Implement the three metering modes mathematically (mean, weighted mean, mode/spot).
 Show why "expose to the right" works statistically.